CDP use cases: From marketing and CRM to the enterprise

 Modern CRM systems can be used to manage customer relationships across physical and digital touchpoints, which includes – but isn’t limited – to marketing, sales, commerce, and customer service.

-The benefits of a CRM system are endless, and result in increased customer loyalty and engagement as well as better ROI.
+The benefits of a CRM system are many, with the ultimate results being increased customer loyalty and engagement, as well as better ROI.

-Let’s review just a few of the top benefits of using CRM:A next-generation customer relationship management system can help increase sales and revenue with integrated tools for sales force automation, lead management, sales forecasting, cross-selling, e-commerce, and more.
+Top benefits of CRM include:A next-generation customer relationship management system can help increase sales and revenue with integrated tools for sales force automation, lead management, sales forecasting, cross-selling, e-commerce, and more.
 This maximizes visibility into your sales pipeline and give sales reps access to key information in real time.

 Harnessing customer data, reps can access deep insights.
 The best software solutions let you run real-time customer analytics so you can quickly identify and seize new sales opportunities, manage highly effective marketing campaigns, and wow customers with personalized service.